 Bring your own horse; we have miles of trails to ride.
-Overnight horse boarding is available.
+There is overnight horse boarding on-site.
 Lessons are available for all levels and all ages.
 Younger than 18 must be accompanied by parent and must wear a helmet.
 We have pony rides for younger children.

 We have two cabins for rent; they sleep four.
 Weekday and weekend packages available.
 Full shower house.
 There is a bed and breakfast one mile east; campgrounds two miles west.